AGCoL

 ln -s <location of directory of annotation files> annotation

-For options 1 and 2, it is not necessary to enter the locations of the files in the project parameter window since both use the default locations.
-Beware, executing the Remove project from disk (depending on location), can remove the data files also.
+For options 1 and 2, it is not necessary to enter the locations of the files in the project parameter panel since both use the default locations.

 All sub-directories in data/seq are shown on the left-panel of the symap interface.